pradeepv777/ReviewMyResume/README.md

    ```

 5. **Open the app**
    - Your browser should open automatically.
-If not, copy the provided URL into your browser.